PayneJoe/research_notes/bitcoin/bitvm2/CovenantCommittee.md

   - The covenant committee signing message must include the `AssertScript` script, and `CheckCovenant` script itself.

-Note that there is a mistake in above diagram. *Assert* transaction must be presigned by covenant committee, otherwise *Assert* can only be issued by any transaction which includes `AssertScript`.
+Note that there is a mistake in above diagram. *Assert* transaction must be presigned by covenant committee, otherwise the `Claim` UTXO can be taken by any transaction which includes `AssertScript`.

 In this case, there are two options: